zihao-wang/spred/README.md

 The third task is to leverage the training protocal of STR.
 The original repository can be found in [this link](https://github.com/RAIVNLab/STR).
 We modify the model implementation.

 Please check scripts with `run_{STR/spred/L1}_{cifar10/cifar100}.sh` for the usage on CIFAR datasets.
+The experiments records can be found in this [online form](https://docs.google.com/spreadsheets/d/10SPZmKFzn7JT5V_6x04iFHzm-1j7zQMsP5B7Atdc6DQ/edit?usp=sharing).

 This repo can be also used to run experiments on Imagenet.
+The raw experiment results and commands to run the experiments is found in this [online form](https://docs.google.com/spreadsheets/d/1bszgMm_8ZgOF0CCU3kjTG1kzdJdsNJWrNS6VoyMZhbk/edit?usp=sharing).

 ## (Legancy) previous implementation of CIFAR dataset.